 The quality of experiences varies so it is wise to research and read reviews of the various tour companies and guides out there.

 The Dubai Miracle Garden is a unique experience not to be missed when in Dubai.
 This breathtaking arrangement of flowers is one of a kind in the region.
 It features an exotic display of approximately 45 million blooming flowers.

-At the Dubai Miracle Garden no season is the same as the garden gets redecorated with new creations and flower concepts.
+At the Dubai Miracle Garden, no season is the same as the garden gets redecorated with new creations and flower concepts.
 The Dubai Miracle Garden closes for six months in the summer and reopens in November with entirely new masterpieces.

 Spend about 4 hours here and take in all the beauty, splendour and talents of creatives.
-After enjoying the afternoon and early evening here, ahead over to the Global village which opens only in the evening.
+After enjoying the afternoon and early evening here, ahead to the Global village which opens only in the evening.